matin0728/FunnyStories/y2024/python_local_server.md

 This should help you test handling both HTTP and HTTPS requests locally.

+> It reports "'ssl' has no 'attribute wrap_socket'", what does it mean?

 The error `"'ssl' has no attribute 'wrap_socket'"` suggests that there might be an issue with the SSL module not having the expected attribute or function.
 This could be due to a few reasons, such as a Python version incompatibility or an issue with the environment.